seven1240/FreeSWITCH-Portal/README.md

 * Web terminal: With terminal.js like things and websocket we can really build a web version of fs_cli

+* rtmp web client support to make and receive calls

+* WebRTC?

 * Logging, Event Debugging or SIP tracing: Yeah, more magic

 ## Security